martyf1y/Control/README.md

 Completed

+-     When all buttons are green the ball rolls to the bridge and breaks through
 -     When password is complete axe stops moving
 -     Buttons change colour/letter based on what it shows
 -     buttons displayed and overlayed on world